Israel, Morocco agree to normalize relations 'with minimal delay' | DW | 10.12.2020

 He later added: "Morocco recognized the United States in 1777.
 It is thus fitting we recognize their sovereignty over the Western Sahara."

+While Biden is expected to move foreign policy away from Trump's "America First" stance, the Democrat has suggested he will continue the pursuit of what Trump calls "the Abraham Accords" between Israel and Arab and Muslim nations.

+But Biden's vague language and changing conditions on the ground have left political analysts wondering whether he will imitate the policies of former US President Barack Obama — or chart his own path.

-The disputed region of Western Sahara is a former Spanish colony, mostly under Moroccan control, also claimed by an Algerian-backed independence movement.
+The disputed region of Western Sahara is a former Spanish colony, mostly under Moroccan control, and it has also been claimed by an Algerian-backed independence movement.
 A representative of the Polisario Front independence movement for Western Sahara said it "regrets highly" the US decision although it found the move "strange but not surprising."

 A United Nations spokesman responded that its position on the region was "unchanged."